sinus-x/rubbergoddess/README.md

 ## About

 This FEKTwide Discord bot manages the verification process, karma and some other commands on VUT FEKT Discord server.
-It is a younger sister of [Rubbergod](https://github.com/Toaster192/rubbergod).
+A [Rubbergod's](https://github.com/Toaster192/rubbergod) younger sister.

 ## Installing and running the bot